 Another important thing to know is that continuous residence in the United States is a requirement for citizenship, as discussed below.

 Even if you stay away for less then a year, when you return to the U.S., the Customs and Border Protection (CBP) officer who greets you will ask questions about how long you were away, what you were doing, where you live in the United States, and so forth.

-If you clearly have given up your U.S. residency, then even if you make it as far as the U.S. port of entry, you may be turned around and sent home on the next flight.
+If you clearly have given up your U.S. residency, then even if you make it as far as the U.S. port of entry, you could be turned around and sent home on the next flight.
 More likely, however, you will be "paroled" into the U.S., meaning allowed temporary, conditional entry for the purpose of proving that you didn't abandon your residency.
-If you fail to provide this proof, you will be deported (removed) from the United States.
+If you fail to provide this proof, you will likely be deported (removed) from the United States.

 Most people can apply for naturalized U.S. citizenship five years after becoming a lawful permanent resident.
 (That time period reduces to three years if you have been married to and living with a U.S. citizen the whole time.)
-However, half of those five or three years must have been spent inside the United States before you can become eligible.
+However, half of those five or three years must have been spent physically within the United States before you can become eligible.

 Another important concept with regard to eligibility for citizenship is "continuity of residence."
-If you spend more than six months but less than one year outside the U.S., you may be found to have disrupted your continuous residence, unless you can prove otherwise.
-What's more, if you spend at least one year outside the U.S., you will be automatically found to have disrupted your continuous residence, and will have to wait to file your application for naturalization until four years and one day following the date of your return to the United States to resume your permanent residence.
+If you spend more than six months but less than one year outside the U.S., you could be found to have disrupted your continuous residence, unless you can prove otherwise.
+What's more, if you spend at least one year outside the U.S., you will be automatically found to have disrupted your continuous residence, and will have to wait to file your application for naturalization until four years and one day following the date of your return to the United States to resume permanent residence.

-The reentry permit creates a presumption that you are not abandoning your immigration status nor your permanent residence by being out of the country for a protracted period of time.
+The reentry permit creates a presumption that you are not abandoning your U.S. immigration status nor your permanent residence by being out of the country for a protracted period of time.
 It also allows you to apply for admission to the U.S. after traveling abroad for as long as two years, without having to obtain a returning resident visa.

 As mentioned above, it is best to file this application well in advance of leaving on your trip.
-You do not need to have received the reentry permit before leaving, however.
+You do not need to have actually received the reentry permit before leaving, however.
 For instructions, and further information, see Reentry Permit Process for U.S. Permanent Residents.